Shopify/css/introduction/readme.md

 # Introduction

-This document outlines the way our team is expected to write their CSS.
-Following this document ensures that everyone is writing markup that feels familiar and can be maintained by anyone with little overhead.
+This document outlines the way our team is expected to write their SCSS.
+Following this document ensures that everyone is writing markup and styling that feels familiar and can be maintained by anyone with little overhead.

-We follow a mixture of various methodologies including, but not limited to: SMACSS' separation of concerns, OOCSS' modularity, Topcoat's coding guidelines, BEM naming conventions, and others.

 ## Table of contents

 * [Tools & frameworks](#tools--frameworks)
 * [Philosophy & structure](#philosophy--structure)

 ## Tools & frameworks